PCGeekBrain/TruckTrack/README.md

 I assure you, that's not the case.

 The only expectation is that the code runs (preferably well), the pull request defines what it actually is and provides a feature that is usefull for thouse using the software.
-There is a TODO list below where you can add features you are looking for or find requested features that you would like to work on.
+There is a TODO list below where you can add features you are looking for or find requested features for insparation.

 Thank you for contributing!